apache/mina-sshd/docs/client-setup.md

 * Sending `keepalive@...` [global requests](https://tools.ietf.org/html/rfc4254#section-4).

-    The feature is controlled via the `ClientFactoryManager#HEARTBEAT_REQUEST` and `HEARTBEAT_INTERVAL` properties - see the relevant documentation for these features.
+    The feature is controlled via the `CoreModuleProperties#HEARTBEAT_REQUEST` and `HEARTBEAT_INTERVAL` properties - see the relevant documentation for these features.
 The simplest way to activate this feature is to set the `HEARTBEAT_INTERVAL` property value to the **milliseconds** value of the requested heartbeat interval.